HackyCoder0951/logicSimulation/walkthrough.md

     - **Adders**: Connect inputs to a Full Adder and verify Sum/Cout logic.
     - **ALU**: Verify basic operations.
     - **Truth Tables**: Select new components to see their tables.
+    - **Deletion**: Select a gate and press Delete.
+Right-click a connected pin to clear wires.